MattK1454/bikesharing/README.md

 Two possible visualizations that could be added to this analysis are:
-* Customer type by gender
+* Bike use by id by station
 * Customer type by age and average trip duration

 ## References